-Allstate recently launched a new division – Allstate Business Insurance (ABI) – to bring commercial insurance products to Main Street.
+When Allstate launched a new division – Allstate Business Insurance (ABI) – it intended to bring commercial insurance products to Main Street.
 Before ABI, Allstate agents had sold only personal lines.
 Business insurance meant new products, new systems, and new underwriting guidelines.
 All of this novelty required policies, procedures, and reference materials to support agents.

 Getting Allstate agents the information they needed to quote and issue ABI products was a challenge.
 The answers were out there, but the information was hard for the agents to find when they were in front of a customer and needed help right away.
 They had to sift through long documents in a SharePoint repository to find the answers.
 The only way to get help quickly was to pick up the phone and talk to Underwriting or Sales Support – even for answers to FAQs or to basic “how-to” questions about the new system.
 This approach overloaded the call centers, resulting in long wait times, and resulted in turn lost business opportunities.
 Many agents were slow to start routinely selling products in the new business lines.